-MATH-260 Applied Mathematical Stats
+MATH-260 Applied Mathematical Stats (3)

-Topics studied include the binomial, poisson, normal, t, F, and chi-square distributions and their uses; tests of hypotheses for both large and small samples; regression and correlation; the analysis of variance; time series; and non-parametric methods.
-A major software package is used.
+Topics studied include the binomial, Poisson, normal, t, F, and chi-square distributions and their uses; parametric tests of hypotheses and their nonparametric equivalents; regression and correlation; the analysis of variance; bootstrapping; introduction to Bayesian estimation.
+Statistical computing in R will be emphasized.